Rick DiBernardo

-Rick Anthony DiBernardo (born June 12, 1964) is a former American football linebacker who played for the St. Louis Cardinals and the Los Angeles Rams of the National Football League (NFL).
+Rick Anthony DiBernardo (born June 12, 1964) is an American former professional football player who was a linebacker who played for the St. Louis Cardinals and Los Angeles Rams of the National Football League (NFL).

 Early life

 DiBernardo was born on June 12, 1964, in Redondo Beach, California.
 He attended Edison High School, where he played football and basketball.
 In his junior season, DiBernardo set an Edison basketball record with 17 field goals against Costa Mesa High School.

 As a senior, DiBernardo was named to the South team in the Orange County All-Star basketball game.
 Edison football coach Bill Workman said DiBernardo "could start at every position on our team except quarterback and tailback and it would be very close at those positions".
 Parade magazine named DiBernardo to their All-America team, where the magazine's editors selected the best high school football players in America to the honorary team.
 USC, UCLA, Nebraska, Washington, and Notre Dame all tried to recruit DiBernardo to their football programs.
 In the visit with Notre Dame, head coach Gerry Faust talked to him about the university's "unique" atmosphere, its high academic standards and the Irish tradition".
-After he visited the university's campus, DiBernardo chose to attend Notre Dame.
+After he visited the university's campus, DiBernardo chose to attend Notre Dame University.

-Collegiate career
+College career

 DiBernardo graduated with majors in marketing and psychology.

 Professional career

-DiBernardo was not selected by a team in the 1986 NFL Draft, where organizations choose athletes to play for their teams, but he later signed with the Tampa Bay Buccaneers.
+DiBernardo was not selected by a team in the 1986 NFL draft, where organizations choose athletes to play for their teams, but he later signed with the Tampa Bay Buccaneers.
 The Buccaneers traded him to the St. Louis Cardinals for a twelfth-round draft pick in the following year's draft.
 With the Cardinals, DiBernardo played as a reserve linebacker and as a long snapper on special teams.
 He played in all 16 games that season, as the Cardinals finished with a 4–11–1 record.
 After his first season in the NFL, DiBernardo considered retiring from the game and going back to Notre Dame for a master's degree.
 He instead decided to attend Cardinals' training camp, where he learned that Mike Morris had been signed as the St. Louis long snapper.